Dazaifu: Oliver Statler's Unfinished Last Work

 The group felt Oliver surely was satisfied with his first chapter "Introducing the Shrine and Dazaifu," with its evocative opening words:

 Nevertheless, the group shared serious concerns.
+The chapters seemed progressively thinner.
 Overall the work had not yet reached the standard of Oliver's previous marvelous books.
-It seemed thin, still lacking both depth of human character and cohesion that might have been overcome if he had mastered his difficulties with Chapter 8 and at least outlined the direction of his final chapter.
-Since that was not the case, the group concluded that as it stood, the manuscript was insufficient, and that Oliver would not have been ready--indeed would have been severely embarrassed--to have it formally published and subject to the reviewers' scrutiny normally given popular English works about Japan.
-It would suffer terribly by comparison to his earlier titles.
-The expectations of his thousands of devoted readers would be dashed.
+The group concluded that it would not be a proper tribute to Oliverfs long career of careful scholarship and high literary standards to formally publish this last, uncompleted work and subject it to the reviewers' scrutiny normally given popular English works about Japan.
+It would suffer by comparison to his earlier titles.
+And what of the expectations of his thousands of devoted readers?

-This was a hard decision, given that Oliver's many friends, including those who helped with research and translation especially in Japan, were anxious to see his latest work.
+This was a hard decision, given that Oliver's many friends, especially those who helped with research and translation, were anxious to see his latest work.

 The Dazaifu materials received by the Library have now been inventoried.
 Together with his other papers they are available for study and scholarly research just as Oliver had wished when he made the gift.
 Others may now see the evidence on which the group decided not to proceed with publication.